Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 That said, however, there is no better feeling than being able to say “I backed the winner in the Melbourne Cup''.
 So our advice would be if you aren’t lucky enough to get some early Melbourne Cup tips from your friends, workmates or acquaintances then make sure to read the full Melbourne Cup review that we post on this site before race day.

 We thoroughly recommend having a bet on the Melbourne Cup!
 The thrill is unlike anything else and there are some wonderful ways to do it.
-You can afford to digest the Melbourne Cup review, and all the Melbourne Cup tips you hear, then back several runners in the race, and if you happen to back the winner then still walk away with a tidy profit.
+You can afford to digest the Melbourne Cup review and all the Melbourne Cup tips you hear, then back several runners in the race and if you happen to back the winner then still walk away with a tidy profit.

-Furthermore, it’s a great idea to incorporate any early Melbourne Cup tips into the exotics for the race, particularly the Trifecta and First Four.
+It’s a great idea to incorporate any early Melbourne Cup tips into the exotics for the race, particularly the Trifecta and First Four.
 The prize pools for these are so big that the payout is often very good indeed, meaning that even if you have a small percentage of the Trifecta or First Four dividend you can still walk away with a big Melbourne Cup Day smile when it is all over.

 It’s also a good idea to bet using a range of betting apps, so you can find the best odds going around.
 There are many horse racing betting sites to choose from, but we make the process of choosing one easy, thanks to our comprehensive bookmaker reviews!